cuboulder-MSD/digColl_sanbornMaps/README.md

 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.
 ### Date
 Date the item was created and issued.
+Map dates typically range from late 1800s to early 1900s.
 ### Publication Info
 New York : Sanborn-Perris Map Co., 1890
 ### Description